zalenix/portaldocs/portal-sdk/templates/top-onboarding.md

 5) Always cherry-pick the change from previous downlevel branch. eg: Dev to Mpac, Mpac to Prod.
 6) Here is a sample PR change for dogfood branch.

+Note : Dogfood config does not require creating a CNAME entry for extensions as all extensions use the common DNS endpoint.
+Onboarding to Production config will require the CNAME created with route prefix.

 ![storage container](./../media/portalfx-extensions-onboarding/portal-framework-extension-config.png)

 Note : Extension name cannot be changed once onboarding is complete.
 It will require a new onboarding and redirecting to the new extension.